openbaton/docs/docs/use-case-example.md

 ## Conclusions

-When all the VNF Record are done with all the scripts defined in the lifecycle events, the NFVO will put the state of the VNF Record to ACTIVE and when all the VNF Records are in state ACTIVE, also the Network Service Record will be in state ACTIVE.
+When all the VNF Records are done with all of the scripts defined in the lifecycle events, the NFVO will put the state of the VNF Record to ACTIVE and when all the VNF Records are in state ACTIVE, also the Network Service Record will be in state ACTIVE.
 This means that the service was correctly run.
 For knowing more about the states of a VNF Record please refer to [VNF Record state documentation][vnfr-states]

 <!---
 References